 - One hour training module - Using Moxibustion (filmed by Debra Betts)

-- One hour live Q&A with Debra Betts and Stephanie Gianarelli (June 23rd at 5 pm PST)
+- One hour live Q&A with Debra Betts and Stephanie Gianarelli (will be recorded to watch later if needed) (June 8th at 5 PM PST)

 - Certificate of completion

-- Care package of moxibustion, tacks and BBs!
+- Acupressure toolkit of moxibustion, tacks and BBs!